NickHatBoecker/host-it/README.md

 # Deploy-it!

-> An electron-vue app to manage your virtualhosts.
+> Host-it! is an electron-vue app to manage your virtualhosts easily on Mac OS.

+**ATTENTION**: Do not use this on a production system.
+It's for develop purpose only.

 #### Build Setup